 Degree candidates may participate in commencement exercises only upon completion of all degree requirements no later than the last day of the semester.
 Any course work in progress at other institutions must be completed during terms ending no later than one week following JBU commencement.
 If grades for the transfer work will not be reported at least five weeks prior to commencement, the student must complete and return to the registrar a Commencement Participation Approval form, available in the Associate Registrar’s Office.
-Students may petition the Dean of Undergraduate Studies for permission to participate in commencement with courses pending as long as they have a plan to complete any pending course work within a few months of commencement.
+Students may petition the associate vice president for academic administration for permission to participate in commencement with courses pending as long as they have a plan to complete any pending course work within a few months of commencement.
 Students enrolled at JBU who complete their degree during their final semester of attendance are only eligible to participate in the commencement ceremony held at the end of that semester.

 For students who leave JBU with unmet degree requirements, eligibility to participate in commencement is limited to the commencement at the end of the following semester.
 Students not enrolled at JBU during the semester in which they plan to graduate must contact the Registrar’s Office in writing during the first two weeks of the semester, declaring their intention to participate in commencement.
 Failure to do so may result in the student not being listed in the commencement program.
 Furthermore, participation eligibility is dependent upon compliance with all of the deadlines posted on the JBU commencement web site.